kazoo-ansible/kazoo-ansible/INSTALL.md

 10. Bootstrap the Kazoo nodes
     ```bash
     # The bootstrap process assumes that all Kazoo nodes have the same
-    # password if SSH login is not possible
+    # password if SSH login is not possible and that sudo root access
+    # is available
     $ ansible-playbook bootstrap.yml --ask-pass --ask-sudo-pass
     SSH password: Your SSH password
     SUDO password[defaults to SSH password]: Your SSH password